alexerd55/db-sensitivity-qa/README.md

 - Statement timeout is enforced per query (`SET statement_timeout`)
 - Columns of type `bytea`, `json`, `jsonb`, `xml` are not sampled
 - String values are truncated to 256 chars in memory before analysis
+- Data in the SQL query is fake
 ## Limitations

 This is a **QA heuristic scanner**, not a security audit tool.